Explore health content from A to Z.

 After surgery, your joint may be swollen, painful, and stiff.
 The joint will heal with time.
 But, recovery times vary depending on what was done.
 For example, with a shaved rotator cuff, you may be told to move your arm soon after surgery to prevent stiffness.
 But if the rotator cuff repair or treatment is for instability or arthritis, your doctor may want you to limit movement of your arm for a period of time.
 Follow your doctor’s instructions regarding arm movement.

 Don’t drive until your doctor says it’s okay.
-And never drive while taking narcotic pain medication.
+And never drive while taking opioid pain medication.

 Ask your doctor when it is safe to do Pendulum exercises: